koartim/wedding-seating/src/readme.md

     No parties are seated next to anyone they dislike.
 All parties are seated at a table.

 ### 3. checkForDislikes(seatedParties, party, dislikeLookup)
     This helper method ensures that no party is seated next to parties they dislike.
-It checks the dislikeLookup map to verify that none of the already-seated parties are in the current party's dislike list.
+It checks the dislikeLookup map to verify that none of the already seated parties are in the current party's dislike list.
 If a conflict is found, the party is not added to the table.

 ### 4. dislikeLookup
     To make checking for dislikes efficient, I created a map called dislikeLookup.
 This map stores each party's dislikes and allows compatibility checks in constant time, avoiding repeated iterations through dislike lists.